yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

 ## Lab objectives
 In this lab, you will complete the following tasks:

-- Task 1: Provision an Azure OpenAI resource
-- Task 2: Explore image-generation in the DALL-E playground
+- Task 1: Explore image-generation in the DALL-E playground
-- Task 3: Use the REST API to generate images
+- Task 2: Use the REST API to generate images
-- Task 3.1: Prepare the app environment
+- Task 2.1: Prepare the app environment
-- Task 3.2: Configure your application
+- Task 2.2: Configure your application
-- Task 3.3: View application code
+- Task 2.3: View application code
-- Task 4: Run the app
+- Task 3: Run the app

 ## Estimated time: 60 minutes